-I received this book for free from Publisher in exchange for an honest review.
+I received this book for free from Publisher for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from these links provides a small commission to me at no extra cost to you.Christmas, Actually by Various Authors
+Purchases from these links provides a small commission to me at no extra cost to you.Christmas, Actually Publication Date: July 12, 2015

 4* – Really Liked It – What I love about short story anthologies is that I’m able to test out new-to-me authors and see if I’d be interested in reading one of their full novels.
 Christmas, Actually was a great introduction to me for authors Vicki Lesage, Katie Rose Guest Pryal, Cheryl McAlister and Aimee Horton.